arg-tech/amf/README copy.md

 ### Full Workflow Example

 In this section, we demonstrate how to use multiple components of the AMF framework in a complete argument mining workflow.
-This example shows how to process a text input through the Turninator, Segmenter, Propositionalizer, and Argument Relation Predictor components and visualize the output.
+This example shows how to process a text input through the Turninator, Segmenter, Propositionalizer, and Argument Relation Predictor components and  visualise the ouput.

 ```python
 from argument_mining_framework.loader import Module

 def process_pipeline(input_data):
     """Process input data through the entire pipeline."""